TheDiamondConservatory_Logo.jpg

 The audition is geared toward students ages approximately 9 and up who are already training in ballet and are at or near a pre-pointe level, as well as for dancers already on pointe.
 Dancers with only a beginning level of ballet training are encouraged to continue training for another year before auditioning.

 Students training on pointe should bring their pointe shoes for potential placement into one of the ballet conservatory’s pointe levels.
-Dancer’s already enrolled in the conservatory do not need to audition.

 Dancers should wear a black leotard, pink tights, and pink ballet shoes and should bring their audition fee along with the registration form.